Philip Pearlstein: Biography

 From 1959 to 1963, he was an instructor at Pratt Institute, in Brooklyn, New York, and subsequently spent a year as a Visiting Critic at Yale University in New Haven, Connecticut.
 Finally, from 1963 to 1988, he was professor, and then Distinguished Professor Emeritus at Brooklyn College, in Brooklyn, New York.

 Career

 During the 1950s Pearlstein exhibited abstract expressionist landscape paintings.
 Around 1958 he began to attend weekly figure drawing sessions at the studio of Mercedes Matter.
 In 1961 Pearlstein began to make paintings of nude couples based upon his drawings, and in 1962 he began painting directly from the model in a less painterly and more realistic style.
 In an article published in Arts Magazine in April 1963, Sidney Tillim wrote that "[Pearlstein] has not only regained the figure for painting; he has put it behind the plane and in deep space without recourse to nostalgia (history) or fashion (new images of man) ...
 He paints the nude not as a symbol of beauty and pure form but as a human fact—implicitly imperfect".
+He painted the female nude with painstaking realism, which was directly against trends of abstract art in the era.
+The human figure always remained at the center of Pearlstein's work, and he said he did not care about the psychological aspects of his models.
+In 1971, Pearlstein was awarded a Guggenheim Fellowship for Fine Arts.